denevell/Natch/README.md

 * ~~threaded posts: fix unit tests for adding a post re the thread factory~~
 * ~~threaded posts: listing threads refactor~~
 * misc: separate out thread and post code and tests
+* misc: make swagger understand that the 'tags' resource in add post is actually called 'posttags'

 ### Backlog